I Knew Something Was Wrong. They Didn’t Believe Me.

 It froze me.

 What else could I say?
+How can I convince them I am telling the truth?

-The Quiet Damage of Being Unheard
+The Inner Damage of Being Unheard

 Peaceful sleep became insomnia.